Financing commercial property investments in Australia

 Common misconceptions and pitfalls surrounding commercial property loans

-“At present, you are able to achieve a rate of say 3.6 to 3.7 per cent for an interest-only (residential property) investment loan at 80 per cent [loan-to-value ratio], however, in commercial loan land this would be a rate of 4.5 to 7 per cent with gearing of 65-80 per cent,” he said.
+“At present, you are able to achieve a rate of, say, 6.5 to 7 per cent for an interest-only [residential property] investment loan at 80 per cent [loan-to-value ratio].
+However, in commercial loan-land, this would be a rate of 6.5 to 9 per cent with gearing of 65-80 per cent,” he said.

-Mr Cleary noted that another common misconception is that surrounding loan set-up fees, which are usually higher than residential property loans, as borrowers need to pay for:
+Cleary said common misconceptions concern the loan set-up fees, which are usually higher than residential property loans:

-– lender legal costs, which covers the lender’s costs of preparing legal documents and services, and
+• Lender legal costs, which cover the lender’s costs of preparing legal documents and services.

-“It’s always best to consult a professional who has expertise with commercial property and commercial loans as these differ immensely to residential and could result in a costly error if you obtain incorrect advice,” Mr Cleary said.
+“It’s always best to consult a professional who has expertise with commercial property and commercial loans as these differ immensely from residential and could result in a costly error if you obtain incorrect advice,” Cleary said.

 Another area to be wary of is vacant commercial properties.

-Ms Mitchell said those buying vacant commercial properties should aim to have a tenant lined up as soon as possible.
+Cleary said those buying these properties should aim to have a tenant lined up as soon as possible unless they plan to owner-occupy or can de-risk the asset with a pre-lease at or shortly after settlement.